for-giobbe/phy/Building a Tree in a BI Framework .md

 ## intro:

 In this lesson we will use MrBayes [(Ronquist et al., 2012)](https://academic.oup.com/sysbio/article/61/3/539/1674894) to understand the underlying concepts of Bayesian Inference in phylogenetics.
-Remember that in s Bayesian framework we estimate parameters from their posterior distribution, instead of finding the best single estimates as in a Maximum Likelihood framework.
+Remember that in a Bayesian framework we estimate parameters from their posterior distribution, instead of finding the best single estimates as in a Maximum Likelihood framework.
 In the meantime we will explore a bit the command-line to convert different MSA formats and explore [CIPRESS](http://www.phylo.org/), the more comprehensive and outstanding computational infrastructure for phylogenetic